jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 ### Putting all together

 Now it's time to call the methods we implemented before.
-So, let's setup a logger to STDOUT to confirm the steps and add toolkit to the search path.
+So, let's set up a logger to STDOUT to confirm the steps and add the toolkit to the search path.

-Similar to a database migration, we need to verify if the table exists and setup the hypertable and load the data if necessary.
+Similar to database migration, we need to verify if the table exists, set up the hypertable and load the data if necessary.

 ```ruby
 ActiveRecord::Base.connection.instance_exec do